 Thus, it is highly likely that this scheme can redirect to other sites asking users to enter sensitive information.
 Typically, information of interest includes (but is not limited to) names, addresses, telephone numbers, emails, banking account, and credit card details.

 The collected data can then be misused to make fraudulent transactions and online purchases.
 Scams of this kind can also ask users to pay certain fees (e.g. for shipping, registration, subscription, tax, etc.), as they are allegedly necessary for the prize to be delivered.

 Note that all of the information provided by this scam is false.
 In summary, trusting the "You've made the 9.68-billionth search" scheme can result in financial losses, severe privacy issues and even identity theft.

-One of the main causes behind rogue redirects to these deceptive/scam and other dubious web pages are PUAs, however, software within this classification can have other/additional capabilities.
-Adware-types deliver intrusive ads, which are not only a nuisance but are also dangerous.
-Browser hijacking PUAs modify browser settings to promote fake search engines.
+One of the main causes behind rogue redirects to these deceptive/scam and other dubious web pages are certain applications that can have other/additional capabilities.
+Adware-type apps deliver intrusive ads, which are not only a nuisance but are also dangerous.
+Browser hijackers modify browser settings to promote fake search engines.

 Furthermore, most unwanted apps have data tracking capabilities.
 They can monitor browsing activity (URLs visited, pages viewed, search queries typed, etc.) and collect personal information extracted from it (IP addresses, geolocations and other details).
 The gathered data is often shared with and/or sold to third parties (potentially, cyber criminals).

-Therefore, the presence of PUAs on devices poses a significant threat to system integrity and user privacy.
+Therefore, the presence of such applications on devices poses a significant threat to system integrity and user privacy.
 You are strongly advised to eliminate all suspicious applications and browser extensions/plug-ins without delay.

 |Name||"You've made the 9.68-billionth search" pop-up|